NE2025: An Updated Electron Density Model for the Galactic Interstellar Medium: Spiral Arms Thin Disk

 \section{Spiral Arms \& Thin Disk}

 The adopted thick disk yields a significant reduction in the mid-plane density: $n_1$ decreases by nearly a factor of two from $0.035$ cm$^{-3}$ to $0.018$ cm$^{-3}$.
-This reduction leaves $N_{\rm >mod}\approx 180$ pulsars with DMs greater than the model's maximum prediction.
-The majority of these pulsars are concentrated in the Galactic plane with $\vert b \vert < 10^{\circ}$(see Figure~\ref{fig:before-after-arms-nxgal})\footnote{These numbers exclude pulsar sightlines intersecting the Cygnus and W51 complexes, which we treat separately to avoid biasing the spiral arm parameters.}, indicating that the spiral arm and thin-disk components require higher electron density columns to account for the lower density of the thick disk.
+This reduction leaves $N_{\rm >mod}\approx 180$ pulsars in the entire known population with DMs greater than the model's maximum prediction (none of which have known distances).
+The majority of these pulsars are concentrated in the Galactic plane with $\vert b \vert < 10^{\circ}$(see Figure~\ref{fig:before-after-arms-nxgal})\footnote{These numbers exclude pulsar sightlines intersecting the Cygnus and W51 complexes, which we treat separately to avoid biasing the spiral arm parameters.}, indicating that the spiral arm and thin disk components require higher electron density columns to account for the lower density of the thick disk.